denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 Finally, the appearance of cathode-ray tube (CRT) displays in the late 1960s restored a measure of legibility lost to magnetic storage.
 The sign reemerged on-screen.
-Crucially, it framed a *simulacrum* of archived inscription: typing a word on a keyboard produced one sort of a structure on tape or disk and another on-screen.
-The two related contingently, without necessary equivalence.
+Crucially, it framed a simulacrum of archived inscription: typing a word on a keyboard produced one sort of a structure on tape or disk and another on-screen.
+The two related contingently, without necessary congruence.
 The lay reader lost the direct means to ensure a correspondence between visible trace and stored mark.
-An opaque black box of automated word processing (rules for transmediation) began to intercede between simultaneous acts of reading and writing.
+An opaque black box of "word processing," a set of rules for transmediation, began to intercede between simultaneous acts of reading and writing.

-I have selected a number of textual artifacts to guide this episodic history.
+I have selected three paradigmatic textual artifacts to mark this episodic
-Three mechanisms mark the journey: the Controller patented by Hyman Goldberg in 1911; the Magnetic Reader introduced by Robert Youngquist and Robert Hanes in 1958; and, for a lack of a better name, the Display System, introduced by Douglas Engelbart in 1968.
+history: the Controller patented by Hyman Goldberg in 1911; the Magnetic Reader introduced by Robert Youngquist and Robert Hanes in 1958; and, for a lack of a better name, the Display System, introduced by Douglas Engelbart in 1968.
+Each illustrates a distinct layer of abstraction, which in aggregate

-Goldberg’s device embodied an alphabet understood by both humans and machines.
-Youngquist and Hanes attempted to give human operators a glimpse into the hidden world of magnetic polarities and electric charges.
-Engelbart’s Display System belongs to what one historian of science has called the "third generation" of computer systems, comprising input, storage, and output components, which recreate a sense of physicality lost to magnetic storage.[^8] Together, these devices tell a story of a fissure at the heart of our contemporary textual predicament.
-The inscription appears to the eye in one place, is edited in another, and stored yet somewhere else.
-At each stage of its physical transfiguration---from thought to keystroke, letter, pixel, and electric charge---the sign attains new capabilities while losing some of the old ones.
+      comprise contemporary laminates.
+Together, these devices tell a story of a fissure at the heart of our contemporary textual predicament.
+The inscription appears to the eye in one place, to the hand for editing in another, and to the machine for storage yet somewhere else.
+At each stage of its physical transfiguration---from thought to keystroke, pixel, and electric charge---the sign attains new capabilities while losing some of the old ones.
 Historically-contingent, physical properties of the laminate give rise to its phenomenological, perceived qualities, at once persistent and ephemeral.

 ## 1. Controller